CancerRxGene/gdsctools/doc/anova_parttwo.rst

     >>> results = gdsc.anova_all()

     >>> ar = ANOVAReport(gdsc, results)
     >>> ar.settings.FDR_threshold
     15

 We will see more settings here below but first let us come back on the ANOVA analysis.

 .. _regression:

 Regression analysis
 -----------------------

-By default, the regression uses a :term:`OLS` method.
+By default, the regression uses an :term:`OLS` method.
 4 Factors may be taken into account depending on the content of the :class:`~gdsctools.readers.GenomicFeature` data set.

-Here, we will use the R syntax for simplicity.
+Here below, we use the R syntax where C() stands for categorical data and Y is the variable to be explained.
 Depending on the data and the :class:`gdsctools.anova.settings` one of the following formula will be used:

 .. math:: Y \sim C(tissue) + C(media) + C(MSI) + Feature